sumerc/yappi/doc/api.md

 `callback` is a simple callable with no arguments that returns an integer.
 `callback` is called for every profile event to get the current tag id of a running function.

 In Yappi, every profiled function is associated with a tag.
 By default, this tag is same for all stats collected.
-You can change this behaviour and aggregate different function stat data in different tags.
+You can change this behavior and aggregate different function stat data in different tags.
-This will give additional namespacing on what kind of data to collect.
+This will give additional name-spacing on what kind of data to collect.

 A recent use case for this functionality is aggregating of single request/response cycle in an ASGI application via `contextvar` module.
 See [here](https://github.com/sumerc/yappi/issues/21) for details.
 It can also be used for profiling multithreaded WSGI applications, too.